DXC Technology (NYSE:DXC) Releases FY 2024 Earnings Guidance

 DXC Technology (NYSE:DXC – Get Rating) updated its FY 2024 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $5.00-$5.25 for the period.
 The company issued revenue guidance of -.DXC Technology also updated its FY 2023 guidance to $3.85-$4.15 EPS.

-Several equities research analysts recently issued reports on the stock.
-Bank of America downgraded shares of DXC Technology from a buy rating to an underperform rating and dropped their price target for the stock from $45.00 to $30.00 in a research note on Wednesday, March 9th.
-Morgan Stanley dropped their price target on shares of DXC Technology from $36.00 to $33.00 and set an equal weight rating on the stock in a research note on Thursday, May 26th.
-Deutsche Bank Aktiengesellschaft dropped their target price on shares of DXC Technology from $53.00 to $48.00 in a research report on Thursday, May 26th.
-JPMorgan Chase & Co. dropped their target price on shares of DXC Technology from $41.00 to $39.00 and set an underweight rating for the company in a research report on Tuesday, March 22nd.
-Finally, Royal Bank of Canada dropped their target price on shares of DXC Technology from $47.00 to $39.00 in a research report on Thursday, May 26th.
-Two equities research analysts have rated the stock with a sell rating, three have assigned a hold rating and seven have given a buy rating to the company’s stock.
-According to MarketBeat, the company presently has a consensus rating of Hold and a consensus price target of $39.31.
+A number of analysts have issued reports on the stock.
+Susquehanna Bancshares reduced their price target on shares of DXC Technology from $42.00 to $41.00 and set a positive rating on the stock in a report on Thursday, May 26th.
+Morgan Stanley dropped their price objective on shares of DXC Technology from $36.00 to $33.00 and set an equal weight rating for the company in a research note on Thursday, May 26th.
+Zacks Investment Research raised shares of DXC Technology from a sell rating to a hold rating and set a $36.00 price objective for the company in a research note on Friday, May 27th.
+Bank of America cut shares of DXC Technology from a buy rating to an underperform rating and dropped their price objective for the stock from $45.00 to $30.00 in a research note on Wednesday, March 9th.
+Finally, Susquehanna dropped their price objective on shares of DXC Technology from $42.00 to $41.00 in a research note on Thursday, May 26th.
+Two investment analysts have rated the stock with a sell rating, three have assigned a hold rating and seven have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company presently has an average rating of Hold and a consensus price target of $39.31.

 About DXC Technology (Get Rating)